Davsan88/guidesAndNotes/aws_practitioner.md

 ### Wavelength Zones

 Wavelength Zones extend AWS infrastructure to the edge of the 5G network, minimizing latency to deliver ultra-low latency applications for mobile and connected devices.

+### Data Residency

+Data residency refers to the physical or geographic location of data and its implications for data sovereignty and compliance with local regulations.